Leftovers are a great way to save money and lower your food waste in the kitchen – follow our guide and learn how to reheat and eat leftovers safely.

 - Reheat food until piping hot throughout.
 If you’re using a microwave, be aware they do not heat evenly throughout, so take your food out halfway through cooking time and give it a stir.

 - Don’t reheat leftovers more than once.
 If you have a big pot of soup, for example, it’s better to take out what you need and reheat it in a smaller pan.
-Equally, don’t refreeze leftovers.
-The reason the NHS recommend this is because the more times you cool and reheat food, the higher the risk of food poisoning.
+Equally, the NHS recommends that you don't refreeze leftovers.
+This is because the more times you cool and reheat food, the higher the risk of food poisoning.
 Bacteria can multiply when cooled too slowly or reheated insufficiently.

-- Foods should be heated until they reach and maintain 70C or above for 2 minutes.
+- Foods should be heated until they reach and maintain 70ºC or above for 2 minutes.

 Foods to be careful of